-Jenni Ogden is an award-winning author of fiction and non-fiction, holds a PhD in psychology, further postgraduate qualifications in clinical psychology and neuropsychology, and is a Fellow of the Royal Society of New Zealand and the New Zealand Psychological Society.
+Jenni Ogden is an award-winning author of fiction and non-fiction, holds a PhD in psychology, further postgraduate qualifications in clinical psychology and neuropsychology, and is an Emeritus Fellow of the Royal Society of New Zealand and the New Zealand Psychological Society.
 She was awarded the Distinguished Career Award by the International Neuropsychological Society in 2015.
 In the mid-1980s, during a postdoctoral research fellowship at Massachusetts Institute of Technology, she had the opportunity to work with the world's most studied neurological case, the amnesiac HM; the man with no memory.
 As a university professor at the University of Auckland, New Zealand, for 22 years she taught clinical psychology and neuropsychology, supervised numerous postgraduate theses, and carried out research on a wide range of neuropsychological disorders, publishing 60 research papers.
 She also practiced as a clinical psychologist and neuropsychologist in acute neurosurgical and neurology wards and rehabilitation centers.
 She is the author of the popular text, Fractured Minds: A Case-Study Approach to Clinical Neuropsychology, and a book for the general reader, Trouble In Mind: Stories from a Neuropsychologist's Casebook, published by OUP in 2012 in the US and by Scribe in 2013 in Australia.
 Her debut novel, A Drop in the Ocean, published by She Writes Press in May, 2016, won the GOLD Nautilus Book Award for Fiction, the GOLD Sarton Women's Book Award for Contemporary Fiction, the GOLD Award in the Independent Publisher Book Awards (IPPYS) for for Best Fiction, Australia and NZ, and the SILVER Award in the Readers' Favorite International Book Awards for Women's Fiction.
-Jenni now lives with her husband on a remote island off the coast of New Zealand, enjoys her five grandchildren, travels extensively, and writes non-fiction, and fiction with a psychological or medical theme.
+Jenni now lives with her husband on a remote island off the coast of New Zealand, enjoys her five grandchildren, travels extensively, and writes fiction with a psychological or medical theme.
 Subscribe to her monthly e-newsletter; visit her Author website and blog; watch her talk on Youtube at the Mind & Its Potential conference or listen to an interview as she talks about her patients on Australian National Radio program, All In The Mind.